Volubilis in Morocco is a UNESCO-listed ancient Roman site housing extensive ruins dating back to the first century BC.

 Development continued to 40 AD, when Volubilis became a minicipium (a self-governing Roman city) of the Roman African region of Mauretania Tingitana.
 The fortifications of Volubilis were erected in approximately 168 AD, during the rule of Emperor Marcus Aurelius Antoninus, known as Caracalla.

-Amongst the ruins of Volubilis, visitors can see an array of public buildings, olive mills, houses, temples and defensive walls with many mosaics dotted throughout.
+Amongst the ruins of Volubilis, visitors can see an array of public buildings, olive mills (the economic basis of ancient Volubilis), sophisticated thermal baths, houses, temples and defensive walls with many elaborate mosaics dotted throughout.

 One of the most famous structures at Volubilis is the Triumphal Arch of Caracalla, built for the Roman Emperor upon his death in 217 AD.
 The Triumphal Arch of Caracalla is very well preserved, and although its top section is now gone, it is still an incredibly impressive structure and a treat for any history enthusiast.
 Climb the hillock next to it for impressive views of the site.

 The site is open from dawn to dusk: guides are available for hire from the entrance.
 By no means has the whole site been excavated – roughly 20 hectares have been uncovered, mainly at the northern end.
 There’s a small onsite museum with some of the finds made at Volubilis, but the bulk of them remain at the National Archaeology Museum in Rabat.

 The early and late late casts a magical glow across the ruins, and often provides a pleasant respite from the harsh desert sun.
 Summer (June – August) can feel like something of an inferno – there’s little to no shade so if you do come in the summer, bring plenty of water and a hat, and try and wear long clothes.
 Expect a visit to last several hours, if not a half or a whole day, and wear comfy shoes!

 Getting to Volubilis